moldham74/AussieCAS/finance.md

 ## My contribution
 In my recent [journal articles](https://moldham74.github.io/AussieCAS/pub.html), I implemented and reported on an ABM that was capable of explaining why a market may behavior in the manner describded above.
 The key aspect aspect of the model was the ability of investors to consider the actions of their neighbors, thus point to another important field of research - network science.
 Ultimately, both papers report that the network topology that the investors form has a material effect on the behavior of the market.

-The [first paper](http://doi.org/10.1142/S0219525917500072), looked in the effect of dividends on the market, while the [second paper](http://jasss.soc.surrey.ac.uk/20/4/13.html) introduced a mutliple risky asset model.
+The <a href="http://doi.org/10.1142/S0219525917500072" target="blank">first paper</a>, looked into the effect of dividends on the market, while the <a href="http://jasss.soc.surrey.ac.uk/20/4/13.html" target="blank">second paper</a> introduced a mutliple risky asset model.

 ## Markets and networks
 The case for the increasing utilization of network science within a complex system view of the economy comes from the fact that due to the increasing dependency between economic agents, it is becoming increasingly di±cult to predict and control the economy.
 In a more specific application of network science to  ̄financial markets, they have been able to explain trading decisions and portfolio performance  and networks have been found to exist between investors.